alokkumar0987/spacetech-and-aerospace/README.md

 ## Overview

-This is a professional-grade aviation weather monitoring system that leverages artificial intelligence to provide real-time flight safety analysis and predictions.
+This is a aviation weather monitoring system that leverages artificial intelligence to provide real-time flight safety analysis and predictions.
 It integrates live weather data with a pre-trained machine learning model to assess potential hazards at departure and arrival airports.
 The system offers user authentication, route configuration, comprehensive safety checks, live monitoring dashboards, and alert notifications.

 ## Key Features